Detectify is on a mission to drive the future of Internet security with automated and crowdsourced web solutions.

 API security and hacking is a pretty hot topic today and we invite 3 experts to join us for the latest Detectify Hacker School Reboot to present lightning talks on their experience and interests in hacking APIs.

 Web applications and mobile applications become more common and single page applications in particular become more common… this also means that API is becoming more and more prevalent.
 These are increasingly a bigger part of everybody’s business.
 2+2 = API security should be on everyone’s security radars.
-You can walk the talks on-demand with the video below.
-A summary of each talk follows below in this blog post:

 AI opportunities and challenges for web security By Dr. Katie Paxton-Fear:

 Automating your web security, particularly offensive web security, is favored nowadays.
 Dr. Katie Paxton-Fear is interested in exploring how we can move from automation towards using artificial intelligence to help with offensive web security.

 Dr. Katie argues that we don’t have enough data to effectively train machine learning (ML) to power offensive web security.